jarenunzen/cambodiaicg/landcover_training.md

 # Step 4
 Call a Sentinel-2 image collection and add it to the map as a median pixel composite for 2024.
-Note that this imagery is selected between November 2023 and February 2024.
+- Note that this imagery is selected between November 2023 and February 2024.

+Google Earth Engine Sentinel-2 L1C Imagery: (https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_HARMONIZED)

 >What happens when you call imagery from May OR June 2024?